feliperomero3/AspNetCoreAngularBook/README.md

 1. Clone this repository.
 1. Open the solution file.
-1. Configure multiple startup projects setting.
+1. Configure multiple startup projects setting and select Start for each project's action.
 1. Build the solution.
 1. Press F5 to launch both projects in debug mode.